akkujii/lip-break-finder/README.md

 # Trombone Lip Break Finder

-This project is a tool from trombone players to find possible melodies using lip breaks.
+This project is a tool for trombone players to find possible melodies using lip breaks.

 ## What is a lip break

-In short, lip break is a technique to create distinction (also called legato) between two notes when moving from note to another without using tongue to create this distinction.
+In short, lip break is a technique to create distinction (also called legato) between two notes when moving from note to another without using tongue.
 The technique relies on moving from overtone partial to another.

 ## Resources